ZJHuabc/gnss-in-cryosphere/_pages/home.md

 ---

 # Investigating frozen ground dynamics by using GNSS interferometric reflectometry (GNSS-IR)
 Permafrost refers to the ground whose temperature remains at or below 0 °C for at least two consecutive years.
 On top of permafrost is the active layer undergoing seasonal freezing/thawing.
 The changes in the active layer and permafrost affect the hydrological, geomorphological, and ecological processes.
-Due to active layer freezing/thawing, the ground surface in a permafrost area is subject to uplift/subsidence. **Surface elevation changes are closely linked to the thermal and hydrological changes in the frozen ground.**
+Due to active layer freezing/thawing, the ground surface in a permafrost area is subject to uplift/subsidence. **Surface elevation changes are closely linked to the thermal and hydrological changes in the frozen ground.
+GNSS-IR can measure surface elevation changes.** The following slides, presented in the IGARSS 2021, shows the concept of using GNSS-IR to study permafrost and summarizes my findings.

 <br/>